-It is possible to open two or more company files at the same time by opening multiple browsers, or several Chrome Incognito windows.
+It is possible to open two company files at the same time by opening one regular and one Incognito Chrome window.
+You can also leverage multiple browsers, like Firefox, Edge, or Safari.

-A second approach is perfect for bookkeepers with multiple clients: utilize Chrome's Person Profiles to make dedicated environments for each of your clients, complete with their own sets of bookmarks.
+A second approach is perfect for bookkeepers with multiple clients: utilize Chrome's Profiles to make dedicated environments for each of your clients, complete with their own sets of bookmarks.

-To create multiple Persons, click the circle just to the left of the 3 dots.
+To create multiple Profiles, click the circle just to the left of the 3 dots.
 Give each one a name and pick an image.

-When you choose a Person off this list, Chrome opens a new window with that person's settings and history.
+When you choose a Profile off this list, Chrome opens a new window with that client's settings and history.
 Each browser window is distinct, so you can open several company files at the same time.